lawrennd/old_talks/_ml/includes/double-descent.md

 aspects to modelling that we generally like to keep separate: the model and the algorithm.}

-\notes{Classical statistical theory around predictive generalisation focusses specfically on the class of models that is being used for data fitting.
-Historically, whether that theory follows a Fisher-aligned estimation approach (see e.g. @Vapnik:book98) or model-based Bayesian approach (see e.g. @Ghahramani:probabilistic15), neither is fully equipped to deal with these new circumstances because, to continue our rather tortured analogy, these theories provide us with a characterisation of the *destination* of the algorithm, and seek to ensure that we reach that destination.
+\notes{Classical statistical theory around predictive generalization focusses specifically on the class of models that is being used for data fitting.
+Historically, whether that theory follows a Fisher-aligned estimation approach (see e.g. @Vapnik:book98) or model-based Bayesian approach (see e.g. @Ghahramani:probabilistic15), neither is fully equipped to deal with these new circumstances because, to continue our rather tortured analogy, these theories provide us with a characterization of the *destination* of the algorithm, and seek to ensure that we reach that destination.
 Modern machine learning requires theories of the *journey* and what our route through the forest should be. }